macs-h/326_individual/etude05/README.md

 ## Previous Versions
+### Version 2.1
+* Check that the deck consists of 5 cards before checking for duplicates.
+If there are duplicates, return as invalid.
+* Ensures that the separators used only exist **between** the cards and not at the front or end of the deck, otherwise it is considered invalid.
+* Refactored "PKError" to "PHError" - incorrect naming in version 2.0

 ### Version 2.0
 * Introduced using an enum to declare a new custom error class `PKError` which holds `invalidInput` as a case.
 This is thrown whenever an invalid input is detected and handled at the end of the `do-catch` block.
 Printing to `stdout` as specified in the etude PDF.
 * This new approach to error handling is cleaner than having `if`/`else` statements with `break`.